-- · ACT or SAT - The ACT or SAT is required for admission and should be taken before arriving on campus. - Mathematics Placement Test The Mathematics Placement Test is given on campus.
+· ACT or SAT

+The ACT or SAT is required for admission and should be taken before arriving on campus.

+· Mathematics Placement Test

+The Mathematics Placement Test is given on campus.

-Direct any questions concerning advising, tutoring, and placement testing to the Office of Academic Support & Advising Services. (phone 471- 6096, e-mail: hstout@andrews.edu)
+Direct questions concerning advising, tutoring and student success to the Student Success Center. (phone 269-472-6096, email: success@andrews.edu).

 Declaration of Major.
-Students are encouraged to declare their major field of study by the start of the sophomore year.
+Students are encouraged to declare their major field of study by the start of their sophomore year.
 Special advisors are assigned to students yet undecided.
-The Career Planning & Placement Office and the Counseling & Testing Center offer helpful resources for choosing a major.
+Assistance in exploring majors/careers is given through the Student Success Center and the Counseling and Testing Center.